Application and Selection Process| Program Responsibilities| Program Benefits

 Q: What resources are available for residents to attend professional meetings?

 A: The program pays for your attendance at the ASHP Midyear Clinical Meeting, and a Regional Pharmacy Residency Conference, and one visit to another hospital/health systems.

 Q: Do residents have a library and other resources available?

 A: Residents are provided with a computer with access to e-mail, Intranet, Lexi-Comp (drug information), Ovid (electronic library), and an electronic medical record.
 In addition to the computer resources, NorthShore has a full-service library and provides lab coats, malpractice insurance, and pagers.

 A: A special office space is allocated for use by the resident.

 Q: Does the PGY1 Community Pharmacy resident interact with the PGY1 Pharmacy Residents?

 A: Although the programs are different, the residents do interact and may be asked to work on projects together.
-All residents meet together with the VP of Pharmacy Services.
+All residents meet together monthly for practice management discussions.

 Back to Top